Lecrapouille/MyMakefile/README.md

 # Optionally: add your custom Makefile rules here
 ```

-First you shall define macros P and M. P indicates the relative path to the root project.
-M indicates where to find MyMakefile folder.
+First, you must define macros P and M. P indicates the relative path to the root project.
+M indicates where to find the MyMakefile folder.

 The project definition is mandatory and allows you to define your project name and the target name (which is either a stand-alone application or library).
 You have to define a description to your target and a version to your project.

-Compilation definitions is up to you: release, debug, unit test as well as the C++ standard.
+Compilation definitions are up to you: release, debug, unit test, and the C++ standard.

-You have to include the two MyMakefile files at the correct location in your makefile.
+You must include the two MyMakefile files at the correct location in your Makefile.
 One sets variables for your project and the other defines Makefile rules.
-As consequence, order and position matters.
+As a consequence, order and position matter.

 Finally, you can give options to your compiler for finding C++ sources and header files, define project macros and the list of C++ files to compile.

-1. **Build your project**:
+3. **Build your project**:

 ```bash
 make help                     # Show all available options